 • They take up room in your luggage and space on your bench.

-How to Choose the Best Rice Cooker to Travel With
+How to Choose a Good Rice Cooker to Travel With

 Choosing the best rice cooker to travel will depend on your travel plans.
 Things to consider are: